CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 70: May 30th, 2017

+**Today's Progress**: More work on my Bar Chart page.

+**Thoughts**: Happy to have all three charts now up and running, displaying the full data set.
+Now I need to clean everything up a bit and adjust things like the axis units and labels.

 ### Day 69: May 24th, 2017

 **Today's Progress**: Compelted lessons 27 and 28 of Javascript30 and a bit more work with D3, Google Charts and Chart.js